The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 Success in the McKinsey case interview starts with cultivating the right mindset.
 Being mentally prepared involves:

-1. Embracing a growth mindset: Recognize that your skills can improve with consistent practice and effort.
-Stay open to feedback and learn from your mistakes.
+- Embracing a growth mindset: Recognize that your skills can improve with consistent practice and effort.
+Stay open to feedback from coaches and peers and learn from your mistakes.

-2. Building resilience: Understand that case interviews are challenging, and you may face setbacks during your preparation.
+- Building resilience: Understand that case interviews are challenging, and you may face setbacks during your preparation.
 Stay persistent and maintain a positive attitude.
+Use a proper case interview preparation plan.

 Learning the essential skills